ggml1/genetic-algorithms/eight-queens/README.md

 Some attributes can be changed using environment variables:

 - `NUMBER_OF_QUEENS` the `n` of our problem.
 Defaults to `8`.
+- `NUMBER_OF_SAMPLE_PARENTS` the number of individuals randomly chosen.
+From those, the two with highest fitness will be the parents of their iteration.
+Defaults to `5`.
 - `POPULATION_SIZE` the population size used.
 Defaults to `100`.
 - `RECOMBINATION_PROBABILITY` how often recombinations occur in the reproduction step.
 Defaults to `0.9 (90%)`.
 - `MUTATION_PROBABILITY` how often mutations occur during reproduction.
 Defaults to `0.4 (40%)`